unplugin/unplugin-vue-fervid/README.md

 #### playground: [Fervid Playground](https://phoenix-ru.github.io/fervid/)

 > [!WARNING]
-> this project is still being tested and he is not ready to apply it to production and only supports vue 3.
+> this project is still being tested and not ready to apply it to production and only supports vue 3.

 #### Configuration